marko-js/marko/README.md

 ### Scanning for Tags

-Raptor Templates supports a directory scanner to make it easier to maintain a taglib by introducing a few conventions:
+Marko supports a directory scanner to make it easier to maintain a taglib by introducing a few conventions:

 * The name of the tag directory will be the name of the tag
 * One tag per directory
 * All tag directories should be direct children of a parent directory
-* Every tag directory must contain a `renderer.js` that is used as the tag renderer or, alternatively, a `template.rhtml`
+* Every tag directory must contain a `renderer.js` that is used as the tag renderer or, alternatively, a `template.marko`
-* Each tag directory may contain a `raptor-tag.json` file or the tag definition can be embedded into `renderer.js`
+* Each tag directory may contain a `marko-tag.json` file or the tag definition can be embedded into `renderer.js`

-With this approach, `raptor-taglib.json` will be much simpler:
+With this approach, `marko-taglib.json` will be much simpler:

 ```json
 {